citrusvanilla/tinyflux/docs/source/exploring-data.rst

 **.search(query) <--> Get all the Points in the database matching a Query**

-This returns a list of Point instances.
+This returns a list of Point instances, sorted by timestamp.
 We saw this db operation in heavy use in the sections above.

 >>> # Get all Points in the DB for Los Angeles in 2022 in which the AQI was "hazardous".
 >>> from datetime import datetime